locuslab/smoothing/README.md

 The contents of this repository are as follows:

 * [code/](code) contains the code for our experiments.
-* [models/](models) is empty, but if you'd like to run our code, you need to download our models from [here](https://drive.google.com/file/d/1h_TpbXm5haY5f-l4--IKylmdz6tvPoR4/view?usp=sharing).
 * [data/](data) contains the raw data from our experiments.
 * [analysis/](analysis) contains the plots and tables, based on the contents of [data](/data), that are shown in our paper.

+If you'd like to run our code, you need to download our models from [here](https://drive.google.com/file/d/1h_TpbXm5haY5f-l4--IKylmdz6tvPoR4/view?usp=sharing) and then move the directory `models` into the root directory of this repo.

 ### Smoothed classifiers